piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-plan.md

 You must define a default configuration that is selected when the supported plan key is missing.
 This means that, for example, if there are no other plan keys under the `data` object, the default configuration applies to all the plans.
 You do not have to change `tbd` value of `kyma-template.metadata.name` field as KEB generates the name for Kyma CR during provisioning operation.

 > [!NOTE]
-> `kyma-template` and `additional-components` configurations are required.
+> The `kyma-template` and `additional-components` configurations are required.

-See the example of a ConfigMap with a default configuration for Kyma and specific configurations for `plan1`, `plan2`, and `trial` plans:
+See the example of a ConfigMap with the default configuration for Kyma and specific configurations for `plan1`, `plan2`, and `trial` plans:

 ```yaml
 # keb-config.yaml